AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 13. Processable Data created and set up, zip stored in Data/ folder
 14. Market data and articles formatted ready for bert transformation, excluding combination
 15. 1w and 2w compilation done and files uploaded to data folder under merged_finance_1w_2w parts 1,2,3,4

-# tasks pending/ongoing -
-1. Article data and market data formatted separately and added.
+16. Article data and market data formatted separately and added.
 Combination along with 1w and 2w dates remaining - DONE
-2. Text analytics:
+17. Text analytics:
 i.
 Building the vocabulary of the text data. ii.
 First 5 to 10 elements and their counts. iii.
 Import the embeddings that we want to use in our model and for that, we need to check the intersection of our vocabulary data/ text data with the provided embeddings.